 In order to receive a certificate of completion for the Basic Divorce Mediation Training, participants must attend all sessions of the 40-hour classroom training.
 An application requesting MCLE credit for this activity is pending for approval by the State Bar of California.
 MCLE credits are available for an additional fee.

-The primary trainer for the course is Kathy Shimizu, the coordinator of the Family Mediation Program at Orange County Human Relations.
-Kathy has been involved in conflict resolution and advocacy for 15 years.
+The primary trainer for the course is Kathy Shimizu, the coordinator of the Dispute Resolution Program at Orange County Human Relations.
+Kathy has been involved in conflict resolution and advocacy for over 15 years.
 In 2007 Kathy received her Master’s Degree in Negotiation, Conflict Resolution and Peace-building from California State University, Dominquez Hills.
 In addition, Kathy has completed numerous specialized training courses in areas relevant to divorce mediation.

 Prior to becoming a mediator, Kathy was a credentialed secondary education teacher specializing in science education, with an interest in developing interdisciplinary strategies.
 As a result, Kathy is able to design curriculum that provides engaging, meaningful, hands-on learning experiences for trainees.
 Over the past 4 years, Kathy has introduced over 87 mediators to the challenges and nuances unique to the area of divorce mediation.
 Most recently, Kathy has developed and implemented an extensive in-court practicum designed to provide mediators with real-life opportunities to refine divorce mediation skills in a structured, mentored setting.